NixOS/nix.dev/source/tutorials/file-sets.md

   can address these problems.
   However, it's often hard to express the desired path selection using the `filter` function interface.

-In this tutorial you'll learn how to use Nixpkgs' [`lib.fileset` library](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset) to work with local files in derivations.
+In this tutorial you'll learn how to use the Nixpkgs [`lib.fileset` library](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset) to work with local files in derivations.
-It abstracts over built-in functionality with a safer and more convenient interface.
+It abstracts over built-in functionality and offers a safer and more convenient interface.

 ## File sets

-The basic concept is that of a _file set_, a data type representing a collection of local files.
+A _file set_ is a data type representing a collection of local files.
 File sets can be created, composed, and manipulated with the various functions of the library.

 You can explore and learn about the library with [`nix repl`](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-repl):